emiliencgm/To_Start_with_GPU_Server/readme.md

 A script `run.sh` is already created to show how to submit a job and run the python code "example.py".
 Then, in the command line, enter ` sbatch run.sh ` and the job will be submitted.
 You will see the output created in your current directory.
 To supervise the condition of GPUs, you can also do ` sbatch gpu.sh `.

+### Note
+The core usage of `sbatch` within the `run.sh` script is to allocate computational resources.
+It's better to first check whether there are enough resources before any job submission.